taatuut/jp2geojson/README.md

 NOTE: The biggest problem with Perl is its lack of support for Windows Unicode file names. https://exiftool.org/under.html

 All files, no print conversion.
-Can use `-c "%.4f degrees"` with four decimals for sufficient accuracy (more deciamls is 'false promise' for GPS generated data).
+Can use `-c "%.4f degrees"` with four decimals for sufficient accuracy.
+Using more decimals is a 'false accuracy promise' for data with GPS coordinates).
 Option `-c` does not go well with `-p`, use `jq` to process coordinates etc.

 TIP: `history | cut -c 8-` History wothout line numbers